hash3liZer/khatta/urara/blog/2023/deploy-django-website-nginx-gunicorn-ubuntu-22/+page.md

 python3 manage.py runserver 0.0.0.0:80
 ```

-Now, if you access your website at you would be able to see your project:
+Now, if you access your website at port `80` you would be able to see your project:
 ```python
 http://PUBLCI_IP_ADDRESS
 ```